opendatahub-io/opendatahub.io/src/content/docs/quick-installation-new-operator.md

 ### Create a DataScienceCluster instance

-1. Please ensure to go through [Dependencies](#dependencies) before create new DataScienceCluster instance

-2. Click on the `Open Data Hub Operator` from `Installed Operators` page to bring up the details for the version that is currently installed.
+1. Click on the `Open Data Hub Operator` from `Installed Operators` page to bring up the details for the version that is currently installed.
    ![Open Data Hub Operator](../assets/img/pages/docs/quick-installation-new-operator/odh-operator.png "Open Data Hub Operator")

-3. Two ways to create DataScienceCluster instance:
+2. Two ways to create DataScienceCluster instance:
    - Click `Create DataScienceCluster` button from the top warning dialog `DataScienceCluster required(Create a DataScienceCluster instance to use this Operator.)`
    - Click tab `Data Science Cluster` then click `Create DataScienceCluster` button

    They both lead to a new view called "Create DataScienceCluster".
 By default, namespace/project `opendatahub` is used to host all applications.

-4. In the view of "Create DataScienceCluster", user can create DataScienceCluster instance in two ways with `components` fields.
+3. In the view of "Create DataScienceCluster", user can create DataScienceCluster instance in two ways with `components` fields.
    - Configure via "Form view":
       1. fill in `Name` field
       2. in the `components` section, by clicking `>` it expands currently supported core components.
 To enable any component, specifically tick the box in each component section.
 By default, it will not enable any component.  ![Create DSC2](../assets/img/pages/docs/quick-installation-new-operator/create-dsc-component1.png "Create DSC2")